tprk77/ttfrm/README.md

 [![Code Size Shield][shield_code_size]][ref_floppy_disk]
 [![License Shield][shield_license]][file_license_md]

 3D Rigid Transforms in C++ with frame checking.
-Ttfrm is built on top of Eigen 3.
+Ttfrm is built on top of Eigen.
 It's implemented with quaternions instead of matrices, if you happen to care about those sort of things.

 Frame checking means that you can't accidentally mix up your transforms.
 Well you can, but Ttfrm will helpfully crash your program.
 At least I think it's